bootstraponline/angular_webdriver/docs/sync.md

 `Protractor.get 'url'`         | driver.get redirects to protractor.get
 `Protractor.setLocation 'url'` | Note this is unrelated to the selenium setLocation for geographic position `Protractor.getLocationAbsUrl` |
-`Protractor.sync`              | Internal method used to sync webdriver commands.
-Not for end users.

 Sync can be toggled by running: